opes/opes/README.md

 ## Hi there 👾

 My name's Dan.
 I've played the part of software engineer, tech lead, engineering manager, and principal instructor.
-I'm currently teaching full stack JavaScript development while exploring Rust, Elixir, and WebAssembly.
+I'm currently doing full stack JavaScript development while exploring Rust, Elixir, and WebAssembly.

 <!--
 **opes/opes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.